jamesdayhuff/jamesdayhuff/README.md

 # Hey there, I'm James 👋

-**Technical Program Manager & Product Manager** Building capabilities at the intersection of infrastructure compliance, security, and reliability.
+**Technical Program Manager & Product Manager**

 ## 🎯 What I Do

-I drive strategy and execution for the non-functional requirements that take our products from niche customers to enterprise markets.
-Currently focused on compliance and security products at HashiCorp, I bring a unique blend of technical depth and product thinking shaped by years as a TPM.
+I drive strategy and execution for the non-functional capabilities (think compliance, security, reliability) that expands products growth potential from niche customers to enterprise markets.
+Currently focused on compliance and security platform capabilities at HashiCorp, I bring a unique blend of technical breadth, product thinking, and execution prowess.

 ### Current Focus
 - 🔐 Product Management for platform compliance at HashiCorp